The AsureQuality Carbon Plus Biodiversity Standard

 How will you ensure the integrity of the credits produced?

-AsureQuality as the programme owner will not act as a project developer nor be involved in project development or credit sales.
-The scheme mandates independent validation and verification of projects and an independently-operated credit registry (where credits are issued and traded).
+AsureQuality, as the Programme Owner, will not act as a Project Developer nor be involved in the sale of carbon credits.
+The Programme mandates independent validation and verification of projects.

-Landowners' carbon credits will not offset their own emissions but be sold to buyers, transferring the carbon benefit to the buyer when they retire the credits.
-Companies that track and report their emissions can use these credits to offset their unavoidable emissions.
+Landowners' carbon credits will not offset their own emissions (unless retired directly by the Landowner) but can be sold to Credit Buyers, transferring the carbon benefit to the Credit Buyer when where they then can retire the credits.
+Companies that track and report their emissions can purchase and retire (use) these credits to offset their unavoidable emissions.

-Effective monitoring, reporting, and verification (MVR) is crucial for a high-integrity carbon scheme.
-We will use modern technology to make MVR cost-efficient and accessible, ensuring transparency and building confidence among credit buyers, rural communities, and the NZ public.
+Effective monitoring, reporting, and verification (MVR) is crucial for a high-integrity carbon programme.
+We will use modern technology to make MVR cost-efficient and accessible, ensuring transparency and building confidence among Credit Buyers, rural communities, and the NZ public.